aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 Open the following file in a text editor ~/.Xilinx/Vivado/init.tcl or ~/.Xilinx/Vivado/Vivado_init.tcl

-If either of these files do not exist, change directories into ~/.Xilinx/Vivado and use the following command to create the file.
+If either of these files does not exist, change directories into ~/.Xilinx/Vivado and use the following command to create the file.

 touch Vivado_init.tcl